 The Cherokee County-Salacoa Area Water System purchases water from The Pickens County Water & Sewer Authority.
-Pickens County Water sources are purchased water from: The City of Calhoun, The City of Jasper, The Cherokee County Water & Sewerage Authority and Big Canoe Mt.
+The sources of Pickens County Water are purchased from: The City of Calhoun, The City of Jasper, The Cherokee County Water & Sewerage Authority and Big Canoe Mt.
 Resort.
 You may obtain a copy of Pickens County's water Quality report by contacting Mr. Phillip Dean, Director of Utilities at 706-253-8718, via e-mail: pdean@pickencountyga.gov, or thru the website: www.pickenscountyga.gov